sleijon1/sleijon1.github.io/_posts/2023-12-02-llms-cheeseburgers-tea.markdown

 ### Retrieval Augmented Generation - RAG

 RAG or Retrieval Augmented Generation is a self explanatory term in the sense that we retrieve customised data before polling the model for the generated answer, resulting in an augmented generation.
 This is a crucial step to enable customisation of the LLM to your specific application.

 Lets say you are integrating a chat bot into your application web shop that sells high end limited edition coffee and tea.
 Since the data on your super rare beverage types might not be publicly available there is no way for the LLM to know have data on these beverages.
 RAG as a method allows you to inject that data into the context of the LLM, augmenting the generation with fresh up-to-date data.
 This is especially important if your custom data updates regularly.
 You want the bot to be able to answer questions about your 10 latest exquisite beverages?
 Keep that data readily available in a data storage, fetch it when a user asks a question and send the question together with the retrieved data into to your LLM and the answer will in most cases be quite good.

-The concerned reader might wonder how will I know what to retrieve from my database?
+The concerned reader might wonder how I will know what to retrieve from my database?
 And what about if I have 5TB of coffe & tea data that I want to query from?
 To settle these concerns we have to shortly discuss the phenomena rising in popularity with the recent LLM boom: vector embeddings and vector search.

 #### Vector Embeddings/Search

-I wont dive into the details of this topic in this post but the basic idea is: lets convert our documents (customised data) into a vector format and store them as vectors in our data storage.
-This allow us to use measures such as [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the distance between documents.
-So the idea is: store our documents as vector embeddings, convert incoming prompt to a vector (using the same embedding process!) and look for the most _n_ most similar documents and add them to the context being sent to the LLM.
+Without diving into the details of this topic the basic idea is this: convert our documents (customised data) into a vector format and store them as vectors in our data storage.
+This allows us to use measures such as [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to calculate the distance between documents.
+The utilization of RAG & vector search in your application will look something like: store our documents as vector embeddings, convert incoming prompt to a vector (using the same embedding process!), look for the most _n_ most similar documents and add them to the context being sent to the LLM.
 Using this data format and distance measure we can make fast comparisons between documents and find the most similar documents using techniques such as nearest neighbor.

-How data is retrieved and how quicly it is retrieved can also be optimized by using indices, which is a discussion for another day.
-Summarizing, vector embeddings solves the problems of quickly finding similar documents in our custom data storage to augment the LLM generation.
+How data is retrieved and how quickly it is retrieved can also be optimized by using indices, which is also a discussion for another day :wink: In summary, vector embeddings solves the problems of quickly finding similar documents in our custom data storage to augment the LLM generation.

 #### _Bonus_: Stay humble Mr(s).
 LLM